eduwallet/veramo-agent/doc/StatusLists.md

 - `BitstringStatusList`: see https://w3c.github.io/vc-bitstring-status-list/ for more information (the `W3C` version)
 - `statuslist+jwt`: see https://datatracker.ietf.org/doc/draft-ietf-oauth-status-list/21/ (the `IETF` version)

 The `W3C` version is specifically designed to work with `VCDM 2` credentials, while the `IETF` version is specifically designed to work with `SD-JWT` (`dc+sd-jwt`) credentials.
 This implementation allows to apply these attributes cross-wise in some way.
 If a `W3C` statuslist is defined for a `SD-JWT` credential, the `W3C` status list data is exported to the `status.statuslist` claim of the result.
 And vice versa, if an `IETF` statuslist is defined for a `VCDM` credential, the `IETF` status list data is exported as part of the `credential.credentialStatus` attribute.
+As much as possible, the `IETF` status list token is exported to the `status` claim in a `JOSE` encoding.
 The `VCDM` specification allows more than 1 credential status definition, whereas `IETF` only defines one claim option, so be careful when defining the status lists in combination with credential formats.

 ## Configuration